cqse/Teamscale-AzureDevOps-Extension/overview.md

 #### Adding the Widget to a Dashboard
 To add the Teamscale widget to your Azure DevOps dashboard:
 1. Open dashboard where you want to add the widget
-2. Click the **Edit** button in the top right
+2. Click the _Edit_ button in the top right
-3. In the right sidebar under "Add Widget", search for "Teamscale", select the widget and click "Add"
+3. In the right sidebar under _"Add Widget"_, search for "Teamscale", select the widget and click _"Add"_
 4. Drag and position the widget where you want it on the dashboard
-5. Click **Done Editing** to save your changes
+5. Click _Done Editing_ to save your changes
 After adding the widget to your dashboard, you need to configure it to display the desired metrics.

 #### Opening the Configuration Dialog
-1. While in edit mode (click **Edit** on the dashboard if not already in edit mode)
+1. While in edit mode (click _Edit_ on the dashboard if not already in edit mode)
 2. Hover over the Teamscale widget
-3. Click the **Configure** button (gear icon) that appears
+3. Click the _Configure_ button (gear icon) that appears

 #### Configuration Options
 The widget configuration dialog provides the following options: